chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>(tn: For the local scene, my favorite is Barbie&#8217;s Cradle.
-Rommel dela Cruz is o</i><i>ne of my major influences</i><i>� and he continues to inspire me to this day.
+Rommel dela Cruz is o</i><i>ne of my major influences</i><i> and he continues to inspire me to this day.
 Maybe around 70% of the things I do/the stuff that I create is inspired by Rommel&#8217;s lines and ideas.
 Whenever I write bass lines for songs I would always be in a &#8220;What would Rommel do?&#8221; mode.
 He&#8217;s just so good at creating stories with the bass.
 Another one is Karel Honasan.
 The way he&#8217;s being so adventurous with the bass is so inspiring.
-I can&#8217;t� actually do the things he does with the bass hahaha but I&#8217;m so inspired with his drive to take it to a different level.� That takes a lot of courage…� so infectious and inspiring.
+I can&#8217;t actually do the things he does with the bass hahaha but I&#8217;m so inspired with his drive to take it to a different level.
+That takes a lot of courage… so infectious and inspiring.
 I learned a lot from him.
 But really, the most important thing is that he&#8217;s just so nice and humble.
 In the end, thats what counts.
 Nothing&#8217;s more awesome than finding out that the heroes you look up to are such magnificent human beings.
 You&#8217;ll be more inspired.)</i>
       </div>
     </blockquote>